BUREAU OF CATHOLIC INDIAN MISSIONS RECORDS, 1848-, undated, 609.8 feet + 64.7 GB [421 reels microfilm] (25.1 feet unprocessed).

 REUSS, HENRY S., MENOMINEE INDIAN RECORDS, 1952-1979, 1.6 feet.

-Correspondence, publications, printed materials, and photographs regarding the termination, restoration, and welfare of the Menominee Indians and the designation of the Wolf River as a National Scenic River.
-[Connect to Inventory]
+Records comprised of correspondence, publications, and photography regarding the termination and restoration of the government-to-government relationship between the Menominee Nation and the United States.
+Also included are records regarding Menominee Indian welfare and the designation of the Wolf River as a National Scenic River.

 REUSS, HENRY S., PEACE CORPS RECORDS, 1958-1967, 1973, 1980, 1.3 feet.

 Correspondence, manuscripts, photographs, and publications documenting Reuss' proposal for a Point Four Youth Corps and public reaction to the plan, the founding of the Peace